ndoxx/kibble/README.md

 ## Kibble

-This C++ library is a collection of utility classes, systems, data structures and tools I happen to need quite often on my game development projects.
+This C++ library is a collection of utility classes, systems, data structures, algorithms and tools I happen to need quite often in my game development projects.
 Most of the code is original, some parts stemmed from other open source projects or blog articles I read.<br/>
 There are numerous examples on how to use it, and most of the code is unit tested.

 At the moment, the code has only been tested under GNU/Linux, and although most of it should compile and work as-is under other operating systems, some OS-dependent code was only implemented for GNU/Linux.<br/>